petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 Assumptions about what people can do "all by themselves" can be humorous.
 For decades, consumers were _**never allowed to even touch**_ gas pumps.
 Then one day around 1980, all the gas station attendants went home for good.
 What happened?
 A year or so of "self service gas" caused the underlying assumption to fail.

 WordPress was invented in 2003 when people were simply not allowed to do certain things, like touch important files.
-But then the millenials entered the work force, now almost everyone touches important files.
+But as the population gained more familiarity, now almost everyone touches important files.
 Turns out it wasn't all that dangerous, just like pumping gas.

 But wait.
 What about all that super complex server side WordPress code?

 ## The back pressure is intense

 There is _zero pressure to eliminate WordPress_ on simple sites.
-So _**Billy's Blog**_ is great.
+So _**Billy's Fun Blog**_  is safe.
 Yes, it is true that WordPress is like using a sledgehammer to swat a fly, in that situation.
 But still, no harm, no foul.

 WordPress sites with any kind of custom dynamic capability however, have been causing noticeable pain in corporate settings. _What corporate setting DOES NOT require increasingly dynamic, lightweight, one-of-a-kind, app like capabilities?_